Reviews

 Full article here

-In ‘Gefilte Fish,’ a metaphor for once and future trauma
+In ‘Gefilte Fish,’ a metaphor for once and future trauma.
+Rebecca Rossen

-For Yuliya Lanina, the titular 'gefilte fish' is really about being gutted by collective and familial trauma and spilling one’s guts….To Lanina, the images in “Gefilte Fish” and “My Wailing Wall” represent the convergence of past and present: the sadistic machinery of war, genocide, sexual violence, the danger of nationalist narratives voiced by dictators and autocrats, the suppression of history and free speech.
+For Yuliya Lanina, the titular 'gefilte fish' is really about being gutted by collective and familial trauma and spilling one’s guts….The images in “Gefilte Fish” and “My Wailing Wall” represent the convergence of past and present: the sadistic machinery of war, genocide, sexual violence, the danger of nationalist narratives voiced by dictators and autocrats, the suppression of history and free speech.
 Through her art, Lanina hopes to counter silence and passivity.
-About Ukraine, she says, “You must not look away.
-When something so horrific is happening and it’s too painful to comprehend or to see, one must see and comprehend.”
-Full article here.

-Repetition, Silence, and the New: Yuliya Lanina’s Gefilte Fish
+Repetition, Silence, and the New: Yuliya Lanina’s Gefilte Fish.
+Jennifer Friedlander

 If trauma asserts itself through the obstruction of language, are there aesthetic forms within which trauma may be expressed?
 Yuliya Lanina’s Gefilte Fish offers an original and compelling twist to this enduring question, one which not only redefines the contours of the debate, but also points to art’s transformational potential.
 In particular, Lanina explores what happens when the constitutive impossibility of representing trauma (trauma as that about which “nothing can be said”) is redoubled by the social prohibition against speaking of trauma (trauma as that about which “nothing should be said”).
 Silence, in Gefilte Fish, operates as a potent and poignant condensation of both the constitutive and contingent gap that trauma occupies in relation to language.
 Specifically, Lanina demonstrates the psychic stakes of silence as it manifests the symbolic absence which trauma marks and repeats.

-Yuliya Lanina: Motherhood, mask-wearing and making paintings for frontline healthcare workers
+Yuliya Lanina: Motherhood, mask-wearing and making paintings for frontline healthcare workers.
+Barbara Purcell

 At home with her family, the Austin artist has started a new series of paintings specifically for frontline healthcare workers…The ones which have already been given to front liners include a small description from the recipient.
 A nurse and LGBTQ+ clinical coordinator at New York’s NYU Langone Health offered this: “My experience being at the bedside for some of these final moments, is that people contemplate and review almost identical reflections on their life.
 Did I love?
 What do I wish I would have done?
 No one, not one person has ever commented about their bank account, their home, their car, their job.”